kamilfranek/kamilfranek.github.io/_posts/2018-08-24-how-to-redesign-your-income-statement.md

     </a>
 </figure>

 In case you are not familiar with waterfall chart, think about it as usual P&L table where rows depict core P&L items and instead of numbers you have them visualized by bars.
 These bars have their length proportional to the underlying number.
-One core feature that makes the waterfall chart what it is, is that bars do not start at zero for each item, but they start where the previous bar ended.
+One core feature that makes the waterfall chart what it is that bars do not start at zero for each item, but they start where the previous bar ended.
 So each P&L line(bar) is added or deducted from the previous one.

 In charts in this article blue represents items that are increasing net income and yellow represent items like expenses that are decreasing net income.
 Grey bars are subtotals of core items.

->Overall, the waterfall chart is an extremely helpful tool.
+>Overall, the waterfall chart is a very helpful tool.
 From my experience, whenever some executive struggled to understand why specific numbers decreased/increase, the best way to explain it to them quickly was the waterfall chart.
-Why our costs increased by so much this year what is driving it?
+Why our costs increased by so much this year?
+What is driving it?
 Why our revenues dropped?
-It is super clear and even MS Excel provides this chart type nowadays.
+It is super clear, and even MS Excel provides this chart type nowadays.

 ## Why should we care about this?
 Is it worth the effort?
 Analytics revolution that started years ago is not only about machine learning models and artificial intelligence.
 It is also about data visualization.

->There can be a significant positive impact on business just from taking data that you already have and visualizing it in a way that makes right people understand it more efficiently.
-Only when people understand something they can then use it in their decision making or idea generation.
+>There can be a significant positive impact on business just from taking data that you already have and visualizing it in a way that makes the right people understand it more efficiently.
+Only when people understand something, then they can use it in their decision making or idea generation.

 So why are we still seeing boring table style income statements with comments hidden somewhere in fine print that nobody reads?
 I think it comes down to data visualization literacy.
 Despite immense analytics & visualization developments in recent years, people tend to do things the same way they have always done it.
-But this is fortunately slowly changing and companies that are not going to adjust quickly will pay the price in lower productivity.
+However, this is fortunately slowly changing, and companies that are not going to adjust quickly will pay the price in lower productivity.

-Also, tools that analytics & finance teams have available are not comparable to what we had 10 years ago.
+Also, tools that analytics & finance teams have available are not comparable to what we had ten years ago.
 There is no excuse for not trying to humanize P&L statements and make it easier to understand.
 The aim is to make sure that business people (not only people from finance that prepare it) use it and understand it.

->It is really just common sense.
-If we want users of P&L report to understand it, we have to invest energy to making it really user-friendly the same way as the same companies invest money UX design to make their products user-friendly for their customers.
+>It is just common sense.
+If we want users of P&L report to understand it, we have to invest energy to making it user-friendly the same way as the same companies invest money in UX design to make their products user-friendly for their customers.

-Otherwise, customers won't use it.
-It's that simple, more effort has to be put into the design of these things.
+Otherwise, customers won’t use it.
+It’s that simple, more effort has to be put into the design of these things.
 Especially finance department that is in charge of putting P&L together has to realize that they are not creating these report for themselves and therefore they have to look for new ways to communicate these crucial data to other business users and drive this change.

 ## There are many different P&Ls within each company
 Before I jump into tweaking raw waterfall chart that I showed you earlier, I want to stress out that although examples I will use in this article are income statements of whole companies, this approach is not limited only to companies P&L.